martinemde/skillet/README.md

 Skills solve many of these problems by setting allowed tools, model, and more in the frontmatter, but invoking them from the command line undermines the advantage.

-Skillet reass the skill directly just like claude, parses the tools, model, and other frontmatter, and passes that to claude on its command line.
-The instead of the unpleasant output, Skillet uses Charm, Lipgloss, and Glamour to format markdown and code in a beautiful minimal interface with controllable verbosity.
+Skillet reads and parses the skill directly, just like claude, parses the tools, model, and other frontmatter, then runs `claude` with the correct permissions for the skill.
+Instead of the unpleasant output, Skillet uses Charm terminal formatting to glam up the markdown hidden in that json, showing code, commands, and even errors in a sleek minimal interface with controllable verbosity.

 Skillet makes claude scripting simple.